Hiddendoom45/HumbleBTATracker/README.md

 This should help with determining whether to buy now or wait for the average to decrease for bundles with Beat the Average tiers.

+## Important Update

+As of Thursday October 31, 2019 has disabled the bundlestats api breaking the program, an update will be released soon to fix this.

 ## Installation

 Currently only a java version is available.
 To use, install the latest version of java